 - Addressing COVID-related compliance requirements involving face coverings and social distancing: This helpful guide is intended to assist the UTEP community in achieving compliance and supporting a safe and healthy environment.

-The fall plan is continually evolving, and some of our planning may change as new information becomes available.
+The semester plan is continually evolving, and some of our planning may change as new information becomes available.
 We recommend that you return to this website often, in the event that pertinent updates have been communicated.

 Protect Others, Report Illness